 Because Black Friday was a week later than previous years, consumers relying on Black Friday deals had to be more patient for their Holiday purchases.
 Consumer expectations were high, and their patience was running low.
 There were a lot of consumers to please!

-This is also true for online: desired products can quickly go out of stock, retailers’ website crashes during key shopping moments and various shipping as well as returning issues are very common.
-It is without a doubt that these frustrations are a pain for consumers and are further amplified with one week less in this year’s holiday shopping season.
+This is also true for online: desired products can quickly go out of stock, retailers’ websites crashe during key shopping moments and various shipping as well as returning issues are very common.
+There is no doubt that these frustrations are a pain for consumers and are further amplified with one week less in this year’s holiday shopping season.

 In today’s digital age, consumers are more and more vocal about these frustrations and they do not hesitate to voice their negative experiences on various social media platforms.
 On key shopping days such as Black Friday weekend, consumers are even more present online and call out retailers whenever they are experiencing shopping difficulties.